Serena Williams's early career: Adidas International

 Williams began her 1998 by entering the qualifying draw of the Adidas International.
-Williams qualified by defeating the 64th ranked Laura Golarsa in the final round losing just two games.
-In the main draw was made to work in three sets against Mirjana Lučić coming from a set down to advance.
+Williams qualified by defeating No. 64 Laura Golarsa in the final round losing just two games.
+In the main draw she was made to work in three sets against Mirjana Lučić coming from a set down to advance.
 She then faced Frenchwoman Sandrine Testud and was a set and 3-0 up when her opponent retired.
 In the quarterfinals, Williams took on world no. 3 Lindsay Davenport.
-Williams was down a set and with Davenport having two match points in the 8th game of the second.
+Williams was down a set and faced two match points in the 8th game of the second.
 Williams came back and won the last two sets in the 12th game of each.
 Williams's run was ended by Arantxa Sánchez Vicario in the semifinals when Williams fell, winning only 2 games in each set.
+World-ranked No. 53 on 19 January 1998, became the third-highest ranked player after three major-tour main draw events since 1976.

 Australian Open

 Williams then competed in her first slam at the Australian Open.
 In her first match, she faced Romanian Irina Spîrlea.
-Spîrlea won the first set in a tie-breaker, however Williams came back to take the next two sets with relative ease dropping just four games.
-In the following round, Williams faced older sister Venus Williams.
+Spîrlea won the first set in a tie-breaker, however, Williams came back to take the next two sets with relative ease dropping just four games.
+In the following round, Williams faced her older sister Venus Williams in their first professional match.
 The first set went to a tie-break, which Venus won and from then on carried the momentum to win the second set only dropping one game.